More states are considering laws allowing terminally ill patients to end their lives with prescribed medication.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states that currently allow terminally ill patients to receive aid in dying.
 But more states may follow soon.

-Use the links below to learn more about the status of death with dignity laws in your state.
+To learn more about the status of death with dignity laws in your state, choose your state below.

 Alabama